AdamLenter/pw_buy_nothing/README.md

 To list items, a user enters a name, category, description, and the URL of a photo of the item.
 Once an item as been listed for 24 hours, a button appears that allows the user to select a recipient at random.
 Once a recipient is selected, the user is prompted to send a message to that individual with instructions for how to pick up the item.
 That message goes into the recipients message screen.

 In the "My Info" section, each user has a profile screen as well as a "My messages" screen.
 Messages are listed in chronological order (with the most recent first).
 Scrolling over a message reveals a textbox in which a user can write a response.

+A user can withdraw from a lottery that s/he has entered.
+The seller can also remove a user from the lottery of an item that s/he is selling.
+That is particularly helpful in the event that somebody has won a lottery but never claimed the item.
+It allows the user to conduct another lottery.